Muhammad Sanusi Md Nor: Early life and education

-Muhammad Sanusi was born in Kampung Sungai Pauh, Sik, Kedah, Malaysia and he is the seventh child among 13 siblings from the marriage of Md Nor Taib (born 1942) and Meriam Ahmad (born 1949).
+Muhammad Sanusi was born in Kampung Sungai Pauh, Sik, Kedah, Malaysia and he is the seventh child among 13 siblings from the marriage of Md Nor Taib (born 1942) and Meriam Ahmad (1949–15 August 2024).
 He came from a poor family.

 Muhammad Sanusi received his primary education at Sekolah Rendah Batu 5, Sik and later his secondary education at Sekolah Menengah Sains Sultan Mohamad Jiwa, Sungai Petani, Kedah, Sekolah Menengah Kebangsaan Sik, Sik, Kedah and Sekolah Menengah Kebangsaan Derma, Kangar, Perlis.
-He was sacked from school twice, once from Sekolah Menengah Sains Sultan Mohamad Jiwa.
-The second sacking was at Sekolah Menengah Kebangsaan Sik, because of his bad behaviour and his parents being unable to settle the payment for his school's annual fee.
-He tend to get bullied from his schoolmates due to his poor background.
+He was expelled from school twice, once from SMS Sultan Mohamad Jiwa and also at Sekolah Menengah Kebangsaan Sik, because of his bad behaviour and his parents being unable to settle the payment for his school's annual fee.
+He was easily bullied by fellow schoolmates due to his poor socio-economic background.
 He continued his education to Universiti Sains Malaysia in Penang after having completed his Malaysian Higher School Certificate (STPM) at Sekolah Menengah Kebangsaan Derma.
 He received his Bachelor of Political Science in Social Science from Universiti Sains Malaysia (USM), Gelugor, Penang.
-During his university years, he underwent the training as navy reserve officer cadet and commissioned in 1997.
+During his university years, he underwent the training as navy reserve officer cadet and was commissioned in 1997.